 In some cases, it can make the voice box shake, which will impact on the steadiness of the voice.

-Researchers believe that there may be a link between essential tremor and some psychological conditions, such as cognitive impairment and personality disorders, although more research is necessary to confirm this.
+Researchers believe that there may be a link between essential tremor and some psychological conditions, such as cognitive impairment and personality disorders, although

 In this article, we cover the symptoms, causes, diagnosis, and treatment of essential tremor.